microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. In the search bar at the top of the Azure Portal, type *Resource Groups* and select **Resource groups** from the drop down.
 1. Select your Resource Group ("*WinGet_PrivateRepo*") from the list.
 1. At the top of the window, select the **+ Create** button.
-1. In the search bar, type in "*App Service Plan*".
+1. In the search bar, type in "*App Service plan*".
-1. Select **App Service Plan** from the search results.
+1. Select **App Service plan** from the search results.
 1. Select the **Create** button.
 1. In the **Project Details** ensure the following values have been set:
     - Subscription: "Contoso Azure Subscription"
     - Resource Group: "WinGet_PrivateRepo"

-1. In the **App Service Plan details** ensure that the following values have been set:
+1. In the **App Service plan details** ensure that the following values have been set:
     - Name: contoso-asp-demo
     - Operating System: Windows
     - Region: West US